New pedestrian and cycle path to Durham railway station

-We are creating a new shared use pedestrian and cycle path to compliment the existing cycle and pedestrian route on the east side of A691 Framwellgate Peth to the train station.
+We created a new shared use pedestrian and cycle path to compliment the existing cycle and pedestrian route on the east side of A691 Framwellgate Peth to the train station.

-- We will also provide new pedestrian access via steps just to north of existing railway bridge
+- We also provided new pedestrian access via steps just to north of existing railway bridge

-- Widen the existing footpath to station on the west side of A691 Framwellgate Peth
+- Widened the existing footpath to station on the west side of A691 Framwellgate Peth

 - Improved street lighting and surfacing

-- Improve the current wooded environment with new trees and woodland wildflower planting
+- Improved the current wooded environment with new trees and woodland wildflower planting

 - To help improve key cycling links to the railway station